TK1ng/limit-search-criteria-code-gen/README.md

-# limit-search-criteria-code-gen
+# Limit Search Criteria Code Generator

-This tool takes a definer(state,county,city,zipcode) and areas.The inputs are then returned in a specific format required for setting limit criteria.
+This tool takes a definer (state,county,city,zipcode) and areas (specific states, counties, cities etc as input.The inputs are then returned in a specific format required for setting limit criteria using the Real Geeks mcp system.